mohit156/NewGithub-demo/README.md

 # NewGithub-demo
-This is just for demo purpose
+This is just for demo purpose.
+Author- Mohit Rana